OIL

 (([email protected]; Mobile: +91 9591011727;))

-** Shares of oil explorers Oil and Natural Gas Corp Ltd ONGC.NS and Oil India OILI.NS fall as much as 2.6% and 5.3%, respectively, tracking fall in oil prices O/R
+** Shares of oil explorers Oil and Natural Gas Corp ONGC.NS and Oil India OILI.NS fall 1% and 5.1%, respectively, tracking fall in oil prices O/R

-** Downstream firms like Indian Oil Corp IOC.NS and Hindustan Petroleum Corp HPCL.NS, which benefit from lower oil prices, are up 0.4% and 2.2%, respectively.
+** Downstream firms like Indian Oil Corp IOC.NS and Hindustan Petroleum Corp HPCL.NS, which benefit from lower oil prices, up 1.2% and 3.5%, respectively.

-** Trump said over the weekend Iran was "seriously talking" with Washington, signalling de-escalation with an OPEC member after risks of a military strike drove prices to multi-month highs
+** President Donald Trump over the weekend said Iran was "seriously talking" with Washington, signalling de-escalation with OPEC member after military strike risks drove oil prices to multi-month highs

 (([email protected]; Mobile: +91 9591011727;))